cosmoio/Silent_Updater/README.md

 # Silent_Updater
 Quite some time ago I needed to update a program on client machines, silently.
+To do that I built a tool that ran as two processes in the background (cupdt.exe, client_check.exe).
+* client_check: updates the updater
+* cupdt.exe: updates the target

-To do that I built a tool that ran in the background and polled for a new version of the main client application.
-It then proceeded to silently update and install the new version on the clients.
+Basically those files polled for new versions of the main client application (target) and the updater.
+It new versions were available they proceeded to silently update and install the new version of the updater or the target on the clients.

+## Notes
+* By splitting the job in two processes, it is easier to include unforeseen functionality to the updater (e.g. certificate pinning, if one wanted)

 ## Algorithm sketch:
 ```
 	- [x] A Process 1: start updater,
 	- [x] B Process 1: find new version,
 		- [x] if	B1 = new version in %appdata%
 				- [x] B10 really new version, check file version
 				- [x] B11 remove autostart entry (Entry: TARGET_x.y.z.w is removed)
 				- [x] B12 start new updater (same as C2)
 				- [x] B13 close this updater (basic return seems to suffice)